• Skip to main content

 • Using a rubber spatula, scrape the batter into the prepared baking pan, spread it evenly, and smooth out the top.

-• Bake for 23 minutes, until a toothpick inserted into the center comes out clean.
+• Bake for 23 minutes, or until a toothpick inserted into the center comes out clean.
 Take care not to overbake.

 • Remove from the oven and place the pan on a cooling rack.
 Let the pan sit for 10 minutes.